sapcc/concourse-swift-resource/README.md

 ## Adding to your pipeline

-To use the BOSH Deployment Resource, you must declare it in your pipeline as a resource type:
+To use the Swift Resource, you must declare it in your pipeline as a resource type:

 ```
 resource_types: